 Workshops in America

 Conradh na Gaeilge then developed the next stage of Cultúr Club in the United States in association with the Fulbright Commission of Ireland and the then Department of Arts, Heritage, Regional, Rural & Gaeltacht Affairs (DAHRRGA).

 We facilitated a series of eight community-building workshops with Irish-language and culture groups in different locations across America between 29 November – 11 December 2016.
-We wanted to focus on supporting grassroots Irish-language and culture groups in Ireland and abroad with practical advice and resources including a series of community workshops, and a support handbook.
+More information here...

 The support handbook includes some advice that might help you and the community group in which you’re involved with the work that you are doing, or inspire you to try doing something new in Irish.

 The primary purpose of Cultúr Club is to foster a sense of community among the various groups promoting the Irish language and culture around the world.

 In cultivating an international network of Irish-speakers and cultural ambassadors, we want to connect likeminded individuals who are working to promote Irish in Ireland and overseas.
 This way, great ideas can be shared, new initiatives can be developed, and Irish-speakers everywhere can be inspired as active members of the wider global Irish-speaking community.

 Would you like to get involved in the network?

 Contact & Orders